mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 This is Python code that uses SQLAlchemy.
-SQLAlchemy is  a very powerful ORM which will convert this Python code to SQL and send the corresponding queries to MySQL.
-At least in theory we do not need to know MySQL if we use SQLAlchemy.
-(But because of something that Joel Spolsky calls [the law of leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/), most of the times we still need to understand some SQL anyway... )
+SQLAlchemy is  a very powerful ORM which will convert this Python code to SQL and send the corresponding queries to a database management system (in our case MySQL).
+In theory we do not need to know MySQL if we use SQLAlchemy.
+In practice, because of something that Joel Spolsky calls [the law of leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/), , most of the times we still need to understand some details about MySQL anyway.

-So we now know that the slowness of our endpoint is due to the SQL query that is generated by the SQLAlchemy code in the above-mentioned line.
-And we also know that, due to the SQLAlchemy naming conventions, the very slow SQL query must work with the `user_activity_data` table and its `time` column (this is given away by the `UserActivityData.time` part of the code above).
+So we now know that the slowness of our endpoint is probably due to the SQL query that is generated by the SQLAlchemy code in the above-mentioned line.
+And we also know that, due to the SQLAlchemy naming conventions, the very slow SQL query must work with the `user_activity_data` table and its `time` column (this is given away by the `UserActivityData.time` part in the code above).

 Looking at the table structure